znck/znck.dev/src/blog/articles/2020-appreciate-feedback/readme.md

 What if you already know it won't work because you've tried or heard about it?
 You still report back, if someone is courageous enough to give you feedback, they surely can handle feedback, or I'll assume they can.
-Do not hide failures and do share succusses, we need to hear them all.
+Do not hide failures and do share successes, we need to hear them all.

 ### Ask again